commit-pal/commit-pal/README.md

 # commit-pal

-An AI assistant that helps you write commit messages at the speed of light
+A CLI AI assistant that helps you write commit messages at the speed of light

 ## Install Poetry